Odds are your roof is safe. While unlikely, roofs can cave in from too much snow.

-But if you’re really worried you might have too much snow on your roof, here's how to figure out if your roof is at risk — and how to remove that risk.
+But if you're really worried you might have too much snow on your roof, here's how to figure out if your roof is at risk — and how to remove that risk.

 The critical factor in determining excessive snow loads on your roof isn’t the depth of the snow; it’s the weight, says home improvement expert Jon Eakes.

 "Theoretically, if your roof is built to code, it’s built to support more than the normal load of snow and ice," says Eakes.

 How to know if you've got wet or dry snow?
 You back will let you know.
 Simply heft a few shovelfuls -- you should be able to quickly tell.
 Plus, local weather forecasts should alert you if snow loads are becoming excessive.

 Ignore doors on exterior walls but check interior doors leading to second-floor bedrooms, closets, and attics in the center of your home.
 Also, examine the drywall or plaster around the frames of these doors for visible cracks.

-If You Think the Snow Needs to Be Removed
+If You Decide the Snow Must Be Removed

 "People die every year just climbing ladders," Eakes points out.
 "Add ice and snow and you're really asking for trouble."